wandyezj/node-standard/README.md

 Short descriptive memorable names are preferred over longer names.

 The same words should be used for the same action, patterns should be applicable as far as possible.

+## Thoughts

+Would it make sense to have the entire library be functional where ever possible and to only have a single top level namespace?